Evacuation plan for Aussie ship passengers

 “We want to get you home to your family, your friends as quick as we possibly can with the best care possible.”

-The ship has been in quarantine in the port of Yokohama for more than two weeks, with the number of cases onboard now up to 355, with 16 of them Australians.
+The ship has been in quarantine in the port of Yokohama for more than two weeks, with the number of cases onboard now up to 355, including 16 Australians.

 Mr Morrison said he understood passengers would be frustrated to learn they would face a new period of quarantine, but said the health of Australians on Australian soil was the first priority.